Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 ## Caveat

-#### Function Code

-XS does not store the source code of functions so `Function.prototype.toString` always fails.

 #### Realm

 XS supports one realm by virtual machine.
 Tests that expect `$262.createRealm` to return a new realm fail.